Are you good at writing emails?

 - Make your message scannable.
 Avoid long paragraphs or anything that could be perceived as a wall of content.
 Break your message up with headings and bulleted lists so your audience can quickly navigate to the points they care about.

 - Include a clear call to action.
 What is the reader supposed to do?
-Call you?
 Click on a link?
 Download a piece of content?
 Don’t just be explicit about what you want people to do, make it very clear how they’re supposed to do it.

-Step 4: The Close
+Step four: The close

 - Make your subject lines creative, specific, and honest.